The Wild cat - Felis sylvestris sylvestris - Gato montes population in Spain is probably more abundant than we think but due to its elusive nature

 • There are three types of Wild cat in Spain: Felis silvestris silvestris, Felis silvestris tartessia, and Felis lybica jordansi.
 Felis silvestris silvestris is the most common and is found in the central, north, and northwest of the Iberian peninsula.
 Felis silvestris tartessia is found in the south of the Duero and Ebro rivers and along the mountainous Mediterranean countryside.
 Felis lybica jordansi is only present on the island of Mallorca and in some parts of the cities of Ceuta and Melilla in very small populations.

-• The Wild cat population in Portugal and Spain is threatened by accidental hunting kills, interbreeding with feral and domestic cats, and loss of habitat.
+• The wild cat population in Portugal and Spain is threatened by accidental hunting kills, interbreeding with feral and domestic cats, and loss of habitat.
 Efforts to protect Wild cats include programs aimed at reducing hunting and promoting conservation of their habitats.

 The wildcat feeds on rabbits, rats, mice, lizards and insects such as grasshoppers, mantis and locust.
 From time to time, it also preys on small carnivores like martens, polecat, stoat and least weasel as well as very young fawns of red deer (Cervus elaphus), roe deer (Capreolus capreolus), and chamois (Rupicapra rupicapra).